Call now in confidence immediate help & advice 24/7

 On average, though, between 40 and 60% of people will experience relapse.
 [11]

-This is why it’s not uncommon for people to go to rehab in Lincolnshire more than once.
+This is why it is sadly not uncommon for people to go to drug and alcohol rehab in Lincolnshire more than once.

 This doesn’t mean that these people have failed, but that they may need some more support in difficult periods when life gets a bit trickier.

-Will Drug and Alcohol Rehab in Lincolnshire Cure Me of My Addiction?
+Will Drug and Alcohol Rehab in Lincolnshire and near Lincolnshire Cure Me of My Addiction?

 Addiction cannot be cured.
 Like most other chronic diseases though, it can be managed through appropriate treatment.
 [12]